aurollan/Embedded_C_STM32F3/stm32f030/0.BUILD/MAKEFILE/readme.md

 ##### Why use this optimization ?
-/!\
+/!\ WARNING /!\\ \
-WARNING: use this flag zith at least one of them:
+Use this flag with at least one of them:
--ffunction-sections
+- ffunction-sections
--fdata-sections
+- fdata-sections

-/!\
+/!\ WARNING /!\\ \

 To reduce executable size if possible.
 Most of the time you will use .c files given in libraries.
 Those file contains a lot of function and we use only a few of them.
 In this case we can save space with those flags to cut those functions from our executable.
 These optimization are usually used for embedded development.
 But in our case we will build our own function and use all of them so those optimization will probably increase our executable size.
 But still you will see it everywhere so it's important to know.

 You can see which functions are deleted by adding this flag to ld:
  -print-gc-sections